DenisEps/TennisCoachingWebApp/docs/CONTEXT.md

 ## 3. MVP Features

-1. **User Authentication**
+1. **User Authentication** ✅
-   - Email sign-up via Supabase.
+   - Email sign-up via Supabase
-   - No full login flow is required for the MVP; instead, provide buttons to login as Coach or Client.
+   - Simplified login flow with Coach/Client buttons
-   - Basic role-based access control (Coach, Client).
+   - Basic role-based access control

-2. **Coach & Scheduling System**
+2. **Coach & Scheduling System** ✅
-   - Coaches set their availability (days/hours).
+   - Coaches set their availability (days/hours)
-   - Clients can view available coaches and time slots.
+   - Clients can view available coaches and time slots

-3. **Session Management**
+3. **Session Management** ✅
-   - Clients can book and cancel sessions.
+   - Clients can book and cancel sessions
-   - Coaches receive notifications on booking/cancellation.
+   - Coaches can view and manage sessions

-4. **Offline Payment Handling**
+4. **Offline Payment Handling** ✅
-   - Cash payments are made directly to the coach.
+   - Cash payments are made directly to the coach
-   - A single uniform pricing model is used for simplicity.
+   - A single uniform pricing model is used for simplicity

 5. **Notifications**
-   - Email alerts for both coach and client upon booking or cancellation.
+   - [POSTPONED for Post-MVP] Email alerts for booking/cancellation
-   - Basic reminders for upcoming sessions.
+   - Will be implemented after core functionality is stable

-6. **Client Profiles & Session History**
+6. **Client Profiles & Session History** ✅
-   - Basic client information: name, email, and phone.
+   - Basic client information
-   - Track session history (completed and upcoming).
+   - Track session history (completed and upcoming)

-7. **Coach Dashboard**
+7. **Coach Dashboard** ✅
-   - Overview of upcoming sessions.
+   - Overview of upcoming sessions
-   - Functionality to set or adjust availability.
+   - Functionality to set or adjust availability

 8. **News Feed**
    - A placeholder page for coaches to post news, announcements, etc.